Hi, Meghan; I’m Parker.

 Earlier today, I had an opportunity to read your L.A.
 Times op-ed, “Why blaming Leelah Alcorn’s parents only compounds the bigotry,” and I can’t help but feel as though you’ve misconstrued a number of factors in the path to forming your opinion.

-Now, I noticed that though you had a chance to chat […]
+Now, I noticed that though you had a chance […]

 Why I Secretly Hoped New Hampshire’s Sexual Orientation Non-Discrimination Amendment Would Crash and Burn